matrix-org/sydent/docs/Configuration.md

 Your config file need only contain entries for things you are overwriting from the default.

-The DEFAULT section should be empty and is a deprecated way of configuring SYDENT.
+The DEFAULT section should be empty and is a deprecated way of configuring Sydent.

 You can generate a new config file by running the [generate-config script](https://github.com/matrix-org/sydent/blob/main/scripts/generate-config)